sagemath/sagewiki_to_gh-2022-10-10/days4.md

 = SAGE Days 4 =

-The 4th SAGE days 2007 will be held the week of June 12-17, 2007 (Tuesday through Sunday) mostly in '''room 238 of the Mechanical Engineering Building''' at the University of Washington in scenic Seattle.
+The 4th SAGE days 2007 was held the week of June 12-17, 2007 (Tuesday through Sunday) in '''room 238 of the Mechanical Engineering Building''' at the University of Washington in scenic Seattle.
 It was also be online at '''irc.freenode.net in the sage-dev''' room.

-The conference has been fully funded by the NSF UW/VIGRE and PIMS, so there is no registration fee and some participants costs will be reimbursed.
-Thanks NSF and PIMS!!
+The conference was fully funded by the NSF UW/VIGRE and PIMS, so there was no registration fee and some participants costs were reimbursed.
+Thanks NSF and PIMS!

-The focus will be on coding sprints.
-SAGE Days 4 will primarily be a developer-oriented workshop, with plenty of opportunities for participants to talk and work with others.
+The focus was on coding sprints.
+SAGE Days 4 was a developer-oriented workshop, with plenty of opportunities for participants to talk and work with others.

  * [http://www.sagemath.org/flier/flier.pdf Poster]

  * [:days4schedule: Schedule]

  * [:days4/projects: Coding Sprint Projects]

- * Campus wifi: Use NetID '''wire01346''' and password '''drink-LoLLs'''

 == Organizers ==